 Welcome to the Department of Cancer Studies and Molecular Medicine

-The Department is recognised internationally for its competitive research in Cancer (biomarkers and cancer prevention, cell proliferation and death, and radiobiology), Reproductive Sciences and Forensic Pathology and has both excellent laboratory facilities and infrastructure to support research and postgraduate studies.
+The Department is recognised internationally for its competitive research in Cancer, notably chemoprevention, early detection, stratified medicine and targeted therapies, oxidative stress and radiation research.
+We have specific interests in colorectal cancer, thoracic (lung) oncology and B-cell malignancies.
+The Department also hosts the Reproductive Sciences and the East Midlands Forensic Pathology Unit, and has excellent laboratory facilities and infrastructure to support research and postgraduate studies.

 Postgraduate students have the opportunity to study in a supportive and nurturing environment for the degree of MSc in Molecular Pathology and Toxicology, in addition to supervision for the degrees of MPhil, MD and PhD.